Sexual Health for Youth: What you need to know

 HIV is more preventable than ever.
 So, let's talk about PrEP, PEP and U=U.

-PrEP, or pre-exposure prophylaxis, is a medication that helps you stay HIV negative.
+PrEP, or pre-exposure prophylaxis, is a medication that helps you stay HIV-negative.
 When taken as prescribed, PrEP is highly effective.
 PrEP is safe and generally well tolerated.
-Most insurance plans (public and private) cover PrEP.
+Most health plans (public and private) cover PrEP.

-PrEP works for youth, women, men, trans people, people of all sexual orientations and gender identities, and people who inject drugs.
+PrEP works for youth, women, men, people of transgender experience, people of all sexual orientations and gender identities, and people who inject drugs.

-Undetectable means that when a person living with HIV regularly takes medications, it keeps the virus at very low levels.
-This is also called “undetectable viral load”.
-People who take their HIV medicines as prescribed and stay undetectable have no risk of passing on HIV through sex.
+Undetectable means that when a person living with HIV regularly takes HIV medications, it keeps the virus at very low levels.
+This is also called having an “undetectable viral load”.
+People who take their HIV medicines as prescribed over time and stay undetectable have no risk of passing on HIV through sex.
 This concept is also known as U=U, short for “undetectable = untransmittable.”

-These HIV prevention strategies are tools you can use alone or together to have the sex you want and reduce your chances of getting HIV!
+You can use these HIV prevention tools alone or together to have the sex you want and reduce your chances of getting HIV!

 PrEP may be an option for you if: